-- 13.1) Costumes should not be intentionally removed, must fit correctly, and not be used in an erotic manner. - 13.2) Female costumes can't include: thong, pasties, garter belts, guepiere, nylon stockings, underwear, swimwear or bikinis, transparent clothing that does not cover the breast or the pelvic area PVC or rubber, oil or water. - 13.3) The costume must cover the entire pelvic area and at least 3/4 of the buttocks. - 13.4) It is expressly forbidden to perform seminude, improperly dressed or in an overtly erotic manner (i.e.: Stroking the body suggestively, fondling the breast, chest and groin area, performing a gluteal dance and shaking the chest or gluteus in a suggestive manner.
-Please be advised body rolls are not included in the above). - 13.5) The International Federation and the organizers reserve the right to disqualify an athlete for improper dress, removing costume, intentional costume failure or use of oil and fire on the stage. - 13.6) POSA-approved grip aids can be used and will be supplied by the federation.
+- 13.1) Parts of the costume (not in the intimate areas), depending on the choreography, can be removed, in any case costumes should not be intentionally removed in an erotic manner. - 13.2) Female costumes can't include: thong, pasties, garter belts, guepiere, nylon stockings, underwear, swimwear or bikinis, transparent clothing that does not cover the breast or the pelvic area PVC or rubber, oil, or water. - 13.3) The costume must cover the entire pelvic area and at least 3/4 of the buttocks. - 13.4) It is expressly forbidden to perform seminude, improperly dressed or in an overtly erotic manner (i.e.: Stroking the body suggestively, fondling the breast, chest, and groin area, performing a gluteal dance and shaking the chest or gluteus in a suggestive manner.
+Please be advised body rolls are not included in the above). - 13.5) The International Federation and the organizers reserve the right to disqualify an athlete for improper dress, removing costume in intimate areas, intentional costume failure or use of oil and fire on the stage. - 13.6) POSA-approved grip aids can be used and will be supplied by the federation.
 Those found to be using non-approved grip aids may be disqualified. - 13.7) It is forbidden to apply any grip aid to the pole.
-Grip aids may only be applied to the athlete's body.
+Grip aids may only be applied to the athlete's body. - 13.8) Props are allowed, human props are allowed.